ericniebler/stl2/ext/variable_concepts/variable_concepts.md

 binary forms of this concept and renaming `IndirectRegularInvocable` to `IndirectRegularUnaryInvocable`.

-We observe that `IndirectPredicate` is only ever used to constrain unary or binary predicates, so we suggest breaking that concepts into `IndirectUnaryPredicate` and `IndirectBinaryPredicate`.
+We observe that `IndirectPredicate` is only ever used to constrain unary predicates (once we fix [ericniebler/stl2#411](https://github.com/ericniebler/stl2/issues/411)), so we suggest dropping the binary form and renaming `IndirectPredicate` to `IndirectUnaryPredicate`.

 # Discussion